OSGP/Documentation/INTRO.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-no-red.svg)](https://bitbucket.org/lbesson/ansi-colors)

-Repositories in the OSGP org have all been retired and are no longer actively developed or maintained as GXF has moved within LF Energy to the Emeritus status.
+Dear interested Reader, this project has moved to Emeritius Status within Linux Foundation Energy.
+I.e. the project is currently inactive and the repositories are no longer actively developed or maintained.
+Should you want to contribute to the project, please contact Linux Foundation Energy @ https://lfenergy.org/about/contact/.

 ---------